nwiizo/cargo-autodd/README.md

 # 📦 cargo-autodd

-A tool that automatically manages Rust dependencies by analyzing your source code and updating Cargo.toml
+A Cargo subcommand that automatically manages dependencies in your Rust projects.

 ## 🔍 Overview